FPGA-Research-Manchester/FABulous/docs/source/fabric_definition.rst

 	Ci	: in	STD_LOGIC; -- carry chain input
 	Co	: out	STD_LOGIC; -- carry chain output
 	UserCLK : in	STD_LOGIC; -- EXTERNAL -- SHARED_PORT
-	-- the # EXTERNAL keyword will send this sisgnal all the way to top and -- #SHARED allows multiple BELs using same port (exports 1 clock to top) ConfigBits : in 	 STD_LOGIC_VECTOR( NoConfigBits -1 downto 0 ) );
+	-- the # EXTERNAL keyword will send this signal all the way to top and -- #SHARED allows multiple BELs using same port (exports 1 clock to top) ConfigBits : in 	 STD_LOGIC_VECTOR( NoConfigBits -1 downto 0 ) );